csc301-winter-2020/team-project-4-harvard-medical-school/deliverable-1/planning.md

 ## 2. Who are your target users?
 * Harvard medical students (all years)
-    - Name: Nick Sanders
+    - **Name**: Nick Sanders
-    - Age: 21
+    - **Age**: 21
-    - Background: Current 1st year Harvard Medical School student
+    - **Background**: Current 1st year Harvard Medical School student
-    - Family status: Single
+    - **Family status**: Single
-    - Background: A hardworking and curious Harvard Medical School student eager to apply his course knowledge to the field via patient diagnoses.
+    - **Background**: A hardworking and curious Harvard Medical School student eager to apply his course knowledge to the field via patient diagnoses.
-    - User Environment: Uses an iPad Pro to take notes and record patient diagnoses.
+    - **User Environment**: Uses an iPad Pro to take notes and record patient diagnoses.
-    - End Goal: To be able to take patient diagnoses notes in a more convenient, readable, and elegant way.
+    - **End Goal**: To be able to take patient diagnoses notes in a more convenient, readable, and elegant way.
 * Medical Educators
-    - Name: Dave Billinger
+    - **Name**: Dave Billinger
-    - Age: 69
+    - **Age**: 69
-    - Background: A recently tenured professor of medical sciences at Harvard Medical School.
+    - **Background**: A recently tenured professor of medical sciences at Harvard Medical School.
 Dave is always looking for ways to make his teaching experience more streamlined.
-    - User Environment: Uses a desktop PC running Windows 10 to grade and view student submissions (of patient diagnoses).
+    - **User Environment**: Uses a desktop PC running Windows 10 to grade and view student submissions (of patient diagnoses).
-    - End Goal: To enhance and improve instructor marking efficiency and student convenience for medical student fieldwork submissions.
+    - **End Goal**: To enhance and improve instructor marking efficiency and student convenience for medical student fieldwork submissions.
 * Medical Administrators/Researchers
-    - Name: Samson Liang
+    - **Name**: Samson Liang
-    - Age: 30
+    - **Age**: 30
-    - Background: A post-grad medical researcher currently conducting research pertaining to pedagogical advancements in the medical sciences.
+    - **Background**: A post-grad medical researcher currently conducting research pertaining to pedagogical advancements in the medical sciences.
-    - User Environment: Uses a desktop PC running Windows 10 to compile and process medical students’ notes.
+    - **User Environment**: Uses a desktop PC running Windows 10 to compile and process medical students’ notes.
-    - End Goal: To advance pedagogical medical sciences through researching trends in student diagnoses over several years of medical schooling.
+    - **End Goal**: To advance pedagogical medical sciences through researching trends in student diagnoses over several years of medical schooling.

 ## 3. Why would users choose your product?
 What are they using today to solve their problem/need